DavidMacDonald11/curfew-promise/README.md

 // ...args are any arguments for func
 // func will run until it finishes or until curfew has elapsed. curfewPromise(curfew, func, ...args);

+// This will act solely as a timer.
+// It will resolve after curfew has elapsed. curfewPromise(curfew);
 ```

 # Example 1